MicroCT-Based Vascular Imaging in Bone and Peri-Implant Tissues

 X-ray microcomputed tomography (microCT) is a well-suited non-destructive 3D imaging technique for bone morphology.
 For microCT-based detection of vessels, it is paramount to use contrast enhancement.
 Limited differences in radiopacity between perfusion agents and mineralized bone make their distinct segmentation problematic and have been a major drawback of this approach.
 A decalcification step resolves this issue but inhibits the simultaneous assessment of bone microstructure and vascular morphology.
 The problem of contrasting becomes further complicated in samples with metal implants.

 This study describes contrast-enhanced microCT-based visualization of vasculature within bone tissue in small and large animal models, also in the vicinity of the metal implants.
 We present simultaneous microvascular and bone imaging in murine tibia, a murine bone metastatic model, the pulp chamber, gingiva, and periodontal ligaments.
-In a large animal model (minipig), we perform visualization and segmentation of different tissue types and vessels in the hemimandible containing metal implants.
+In a large animal model (minipig), we performed visualization and segmentation of different tissue types and vessels in the hemimandible containing metal implants.
 We further demonstrate the potential of dual-energy imaging in distinguishing bone tissue from the applied contrast agents.

 Introduction

-Classic soft tissue imaging techniques such as light sheet microscopy or confocal laser scanning microscopy face challenges in their application due to the encasement of blood vessels in calcified tissue [37].
-Despite recent advances in tissue-clearing-based imaging methods for craniofacial and other bones [3,34,43] and the whole body [4], the application of such methods remains challenging and is largely limited to small animal models.
-Simultaneously imaging both vasculature and bone tissue non-destructively in 3D has long been a challenge, especially in large bone grafts or near metal implants [35,42].
+Classic soft tissue imaging techniques such as light sheet microscopy or confocal laser scanning microscopy face challenges in their application due to the encasement of blood vessels in calcified tissue [39].
+Despite recent advances in tissue-clearing-based imaging methods for craniofacial and other bones [4,36,45] and the whole body [5], the application of such methods remains challenging and is largely limited to small animal models.
+Simultaneously imaging both vasculature and bone tissue non-destructively in 3D has long been a challenge, especially in large bone grafts or near metal implants [37,44].
 Thus, many research areas, such as tissue engineering, implantology, reconstructive surgery, bone biology, and bone metastatic disease, benefit from improved three-dimensional imaging of the vasculature within bone tissue.

-Currently, existing protocols for imaging the vasculature within bone via vascular replicas have drawbacks, such as disjoint vascular components or completely missing vascular segments [37,47].
+Currently, existing protocols for imaging the vasculature within bone via vascular replicas have drawbacks, such as disjoint vascular components or completely missing vascular segments [39,49].
 The minor contrast difference between the perfusion agent used to generate the vascular network replica and the mineralized bone makes it problematic to distinguish bone tissue and vasculature.
-To enable proper visualization and segmentation of vasculature within bone tissue, decalcifying the bone samples has become practically a standard method [37,44].
-This decalcification procedure makes simultaneous assessment of bone microstructure and vascular morphology impossible [37].
-However, in a recent study by Rosenblum et al. [45], in a small animal model study without biomedical implants, this limitation was shown to be overcome by iterative microCT imaging (pre- and post-decalcification).
+To enable proper visualization and segmentation of vasculature within bone tissue, decalcifying the bone samples has become practically a standard method [39,46].
+This decalcification procedure makes the simultaneous assessment of bone microstructure and vascular morphology impossible [39].
+However, in a recent study by Rosenblum et al. [47], in a small animal model study without biomedical implants, this limitation was shown to be overcome by iterative microCT imaging (pre- and post-decalcification).

-The craniofacial skeleton, including the mandible, is a frequent location for distraction osteogenesis and other forms of bone regeneration and repair, for which vascularization is important [10,26].
-Even though metal implants have revolutionized the treatment of patients with missing teeth or injured joints and bones [41,54], they are problematic for 3D imaging.
+The craniofacial skeleton, including the mandible, is a frequent location for distraction osteogenesis and other forms of bone regeneration and repair, for which vascularization is important [12,28].
+Even though metal implants have revolutionized the treatment of patients with missing teeth or injured joints and bones [43,57], they are problematic for 3D imaging.
 The problem of imaging the vasculature is further compounded by their presence, for example, when studying vascularization in a jaw with metal implants.
-Due to their high X-ray absorption, metal implants produce beam hardening, partial volume, and low signal artifacts in the resulting tomographic datasets [24].
-Interactions occurring at the tissue-implant interface are widely believed to play a crucial role in the success of implant placement and healing [1,54].
-High-resolution tomographic imaging of the tissue-implant interface is complicated by artifacts from the metal implants in the resulting datasets.
-Imaging with increased acceleration voltage and at low resolutions alleviates these imaging artifacts.
-MicroCT imaging is the only available approach for non-destructively investigating the intact bone-implant interface in 3D [54] and in proximity to the implant surface (i.e. closer than 100 μm).
+Due to their high X-ray absorption, metal implants produce beam hardening, partial volume, and low signal artifacts in the resulting tomographic datasets [26].
+Interactions occurring at the tissue-implant interface are widely believed to play a crucial role in the success of implant placement and healing [2,57].
+High-resolution tomographic imaging of the tissue-implant interface is complicated by artifacts from metal implants in the resulting datasets.
+Imaging with increased acceleration voltage and at lower resolutions alleviates these imaging artifacts.
+MicroCT imaging is the only available approach for non-destructively investigating the intact bone-implant interface in 3D [57] and in proximity to the implant surface (i.e. closer than 100 μm).

-Implantology and osteology studies are often conducted in large animal models making the corresponding imaging even more complicated due to the lack of transgenic lines and the large size of the harvested samples.
-The Göttingen Minipig is widely recognized as a valuable large animal model in preclinical dental and orofacial research, mainly because of its anatomical similarities to humans [2,38,51].
+The Göttingen Minipig is widely recognized as a valuable large animal model in preclinical dental and orofacial research, mainly because of its anatomical similarities to humans [3,40,53].
 Its bone structure and bone remodeling processes closely resemble those of humans, further enhancing its suitability for such studies, including ours.

 The present study introduces a technique for microCT-based visualization of microvasculature within bone tissue in small and large animal models.
 Moreover, we demonstrate that this approach is suitable for simultaneous imaging and subsequent analysis of peri-implant hard and soft tissues, as well as their vascularization, in the vicinity of metal implants in a large animal model.